IlpoJokinen/siiliwall_back/README.md

 Se ei kuitenkaan onnistu pakottamatta, jos poistettavaa haaraa ei ole yhdistetty.

 `git  branch –d branch`

+-- make documentation in English
+-- Topics needed in documentation
+1. Merge instructions
+2. Removing of unneeded commit
+3. Starting of Daily work
+4. Naming convention used in branching
+5. Convention of commit messages
+6. Acceptance criteria of putting something to git
+7. Ending of daily work
+8. Possible external resources/links used define how git is used

 ## Jos haluat lisätä tiedoston repositoryyn.